-MiCC Office as both the standalone version and the virtual appliance version (v MiCC Office) have unique platform requirements.
-Platform requirements for the standalone version of MiCC Office are detailed in "Installing Standalone MiCC Office" on page 9.
-For information about Virtual MiCC Office, see the Virtual Appliance Deployment guide on the Mitel eDocs Web site (www.edocs.mitel.com).
+Platform requirements for MiCC Office are detailed in System Requirements on page 23.
+For more information about Virtual MiCC Office, see the Virtual Appliance Deployment guide on the Mitel eDocs Web site (www.edocs.mitel.com).

 Note: Technical documentation on the Mitel Web site is for registered users and requires that you provide a valid user name and password to view or download it.